JulianFuchs/NasaNearEarthObjectsVisualizer/README.md

 - Go to the `/backend` folder in the project directory with the terminal and run `./gradlew run`.
 This will start up the server on port 8000
-- Go to the `/frontend` folder in the project directory with the terminal and run `npm run start`.
+- Go to the `/frontend` folder in the project directory with the terminal and first install the dependencies with `npm install` and then run the frontend by running `npm run start`.
 This will start the frontend on port 3000.
 - Open `http://localhost:3000/` in a browser and start using the Nasa Near Earth Objects Visualizer